grantila/fetch-h2/README.md

 ### Post anything

-Similarly to posting JSON, posting a buffer, string or readable string can be done through the `body` property.
+Similarly to posting JSON, posting a buffer, string or readable stream can be done through the `body` property.

 ```ts
 import * as fs from 'fs'